filipexxborba/filipexxborba/README.md

 Since 2020 I have lived and breathed web development.
 I look forward to the opportunity to immerse myself in many different jobs and projects, helping to make this world a little better through design and code. 😉

 ## 👨‍💻 What I'm focusing on
-Currently improving my backend skills:
+Currently improving my front-end skills:

 1. NextJS
 2. React (life-cycle)